Heat oven to 350 degrees. Arrange crab legs in a single layer on a large rimmed baking sheet.

 Pour about a cup of water or beer into the bottom of the pan and cover tightly with aluminum foil.

 Bake in the center of the oven for 8-10 minutes—you will begin to smell them when done.

 Remove from oven, carefully fold back a corner of the foil to vent.
-Serve on the pan with the crab partially covered to keep it warm longer, or remove the foil completely and transfer to a large platter or bowl.
+Serve on a warmed platter and cover loosely with foil to keep it warm longer.
 Squeeze lemon wedges over crab when served.
 Dip crab into butter and swoon.

 For the garlic butter: